msfeldstein/dat-mirror/README.md

 ```
 Now your dat will be hosted by your server, and kept up to date as your site changes.

-You can pass a `--subdomain` flag to `dat-mirror share` to host this dat at subdomain.yourserver.tld instead of yourserver.tld/\<dat-key\>

 ## Todo

 - Make client a background daemon so if the server isn't currently available it will eventually connect and mirror.
 In the meantime add a dat-mirror sync call